Audubon High School (New Jersey): School programs

 Project Graduation is a program that provides safe entertainment for senior students on the night of graduation.
-Students are taken to Dave and Busters to celebrate.
 Money for this program is donated to the school directly and through fundraisers.

 The Student of the Month program recognizes students who have shown an exemplary characteristic daily.
-A male and female student from each grade are chosen each month to receive an award package and a certificate.
+A student from each grade is chosen each month to receive an award package and a certificate.
 This program was initiated by The Intervention and Referral Services Team as a joint venture with the Renaissance Program.

 The Student Spotlight program recognizes students who are making a positive impact on campus.
 The program seeks to encourage academic excellence, school spirit and citizenship.

 The Project Memorial Foundation was established in 1994 to show patriotism among students.
 The program has received multiple honors and awards from both military and civic groups.

 The Parrot is the school's newspaper.
 The newspaper is written and edited by students and staff and covers topics important to the school.
 The organization also hosts a podcast where students can submit their creative works.

 The Student Council consists of student representatives voted for by the student body.
 The organization aims to strengthen the relationship between students, administration, faculty and the Audubon Board of Education.
 Students also organize community service projects and school activities such as school dances, homecoming events, pep rallies, the Thanksgiving food drive and Senior Citizen's Spring and Winter socials.